-On our my first time in Finland, I went to Porvoo ready to do anything.
-If the plan was take bikes into the wild, I had the equipment to do it.
-If the plan was to swim, I had everything ready to take pictures from the water.
+On my first time in Finland, I went to Porvoo ready to do anything.
+If the plan was to take bikes into the wild, I had the equipment to do it.
+If the goal was to swim, I had everything ready to take pictures from the water.
 All this was possible because I brought my Sony Action Camera with me.
 Too bad nobody knew this trip would be a painful journey for the camera.

-In the video above you can see how great the camera reacts to low light, how the colors are so much better and how this camera provides more detail.
+In the video above, you can see how great the camera reacts to low light, how the colors are so much better and how this camera provides more detail.
 It is fantastic, and I love everything about it.

-How i lost my Sony Action Camera
+How I lost my Sony Action Camera

 Thanks again to everybody at Travel House Porvoo.
 Thank you Sari Myllynen, Hanna Palo, Jessica Backman and Tanja Peisala.
 You are amazing!